sagnikrana/LeetCode/README.md

 # LeetCode
-The problem statements from leetcode.com
+The problem statements from leetcode.com <br>
-Description is mentioned as docstring.